liangtianumich/ART_data_analyzer/readme.txt

 This python package depends on some python packages such as numpy, pandas, matplotlib, python-tk,scipy, mpl_toolkits, scikit-learn, pathos, pyvoro.
 First, user need to set up the python development environment for your OS, such as install python setuptools to get easy_install, pip. pip is the best way to handle additional python packages installation.

-For Mac or Linux Ubuntu OS,
+For Linux Ubuntu OS,
-Install easy_install and pip by >>> sudo apt-get install python-pip python-dev build-essential
+Install easy_install and pip by >>> sudo apt-get install python-pip python-dev build-essential For Mac, install pip by >>> sudo easy_install pip

 install previous mentioned python package by >>> python -m pip install --user numpy scipy matplotlib jupyter pandas scikit-learn pyvoro pathos.